What Ever Happened to SpongeBob?: Plot summary

 SpongeBob wakes up on a normal day as usual, hoping to have a good day.
-However, a series of bad events happen throughout the day: he accidentally breaks Gary's shell when hugging him too hard, accidentally crushes a cake Patrick made for his mother's birthday, disturbs Squidward's beauty sleep, destroys Sandy's new robot or her invention, and accidentally deep-fries Mr. Krabs and two of his dollar bills.
-Each of these is met with SpongeBob being thrown out and angrily called "idiot boy" by all of his friends.
+However, a series of bad events happen throughout the day: he accidentally breaks Gary's shell when hugging him too hard, accidentally crushes a cake Patrick made for his mother's birthday, accidentally disturbs Squidward's beauty sleep, accidentally destroys Sandy's new robot or her invention, and accidentally deep-fries Mr. Krabs and two of his dollar bills.
+Each of these is met with SpongeBob being thrown out and angrily called "IDIOT BOY" by all of his friends.

-A devastated SpongeBob, believing none of his friends like him anymore and want him out of town, decides to leave Bikini Bottom.
+A devastated SpongeBob, believing none of his friends like him anymore and want him out of town, decides to leave Bikini Bottom permanently.
 He leaves Gary with food and, without telling anyone else, walks out of town with a blanket-on-a-stick of supplies.
 That night, however, SpongeBob gets spooked in the dark and runs off a cliff, repeatedly bumping his head on the cliff rocks and getting knocked unconscious.
 Back in Bikini Bottom, Sandy and Patrick find a goodbye note from SpongeBob inside his pineapple and, feeling remorseful, show it to Mr. Krabs and Squidward.
 To make matters worse, without SpongeBob making Krabby Patties at the Krusty Krab, the city breaks out into massive chaos.
 The four resolve to retrieve SpongeBob.
 To this end, Sandy creates a sea sponge locator device, only for Squidward, having no intention of finding SpongeBob, to smash it with a mallet.
 Angered by this, Mr. Krabs bribes Squidward to find SpongeBob on foot by promising him a Fabergé egg as a reward, accompanied by Patrick and Sandy.